 2. Automation of the processing methodology.
 This will reduce the labor intensive data analysis needed to support the project.

 The full Chemical Vapor Initiative report can be read here.
-WRPS continues to work with RJ Lee group to evaluate these recommendations and determine how to improve the analytical capabilities of the Mobile Lab.
+WRPS continues to evaluate these recommendations and determine how to improve the analytical capabilities of the Mobile Lab.